bitttttten/oatmilk/README.md

 ```

 ### Hook callee

+**Note:** This hook callee API is a stand in until async react has been shipped. oatmilk is Suspsense ready and friendly, and once async react has been released it is recommended to use React hook based APIs for data fetching with server side rendering.
+Since we are not there yet, this is the API we are using temporarily!

 oatmilk ships with a way to customise how the above hooks are called with a `hookCallee` function.
 Use this method to inject your own callee to completely customise the transition hooks.
 This can help with server side rendering by passing in a store on the server and client.
 Learn about that in [the server rendering docs](https://github.com/bitttttten/oatmilk/blob/master/docs/server-rendering.md).